XiaoGeNintendo/HHSOJ-Web-Edition/README.md

 - 18w73a: You can now send Contest Clarifications...
 But admin cannot reply to it.

 - 18w74a: Delay/Increase Contest Length without modifying the files!!
-New admin feature added!
+New admin feature added! //100th commit!!

 - 18w75a: Admins will now be able to see the clarifications...
 But they cannot reply yet.

 - 18w76e: HHSOJ Folder Update

 - 18w77a: Contest Clarification System Finished

+- 18w78e: Readme update for 100th commit celebration